How To Grow A Mango Seed In Water

 Mango Seed

-Look for a viable seed obtained from a healthy, ripe mango, as these are more likely to germinate successfully.
-Carefully remove the flesh surrounding the seed to locate the seed husk within.
+You need to look for a viable seed obtained from a healthy, ripe mango, then carefully remove the flesh surrounding the seed to locate the seed husk within.

 Read more